doecode/server/src/main/java/gov/osti/services/Metadata.md

   * email must be valid
   * phone number must be valid
   * organization name is required
-* If project is not Open Source ("OS") availability, a file upload is required
+* If project type is not Open Source ("OS"), a file upload is required. *When submitting a file via the API, it must be provided as a "file" multipart form data parameter*